Kailani

 No listing remarks reference leasehold terminology or lease terms, and marketing language reads like standard Fee Simple Waikiki condos.
 Given eight such listings and no contrary evidence, it's highly likely there are no leasehold units in this building (0 of 8 observed listings appear to be LH).

-I searched the remarks for phrases like 'lease expires', 'land lease', 'leasehold', and four-digit years tied to lease expiry.
-No leasehold language or expiry year was present, so the lease expiry year is unknown.
+Searched for phrases like 'lease expires', 'land lease', 'leasehold', and four-digit expiry years; no leasehold language or expiry year was present in the public remarks.

-I searched the remarks for insurance phrases such as 'fully insured', 'full insurance', 'walls-in coverage', and 'comprehensive building insurance' and found no references.
-With no explicit statement that the HOA provides full building insurance, set to false with medium confidence.
+I searched the public remarks for insurance-related phrases such as 'fully insured', 'full insurance', 'walls-in coverage', and 'comprehensive building insurance' and found no references.
+With no explicit statement in the remarks, set to false with medium confidence (absence of evidence).

 Across all provided remarks, agents describe many building features (pool, security, management, elevator upgrades) but never mention fire sprinklers or a sprinkler retrofit.
 Given the 1970 build date and consistent silence on this safety feature, it's very likely the building does not have a full fire sprinkler system.

-I searched the remarks for terms like 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found no references.
-Because there is no explicit mention and no current true value, the feature is set to false with medium confidence.
+I searched the public remarks for phrases like 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found no references.
+Because there is no explicit mention and no current value to preserve, set to false with medium confidence (absence of evidence).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.